cjzamora/formee/README.md

 # formee
-A simple form parser that convert's form inputs into query string or json.
+A simple form parser that convert's form inputs into a query string or json.

 <a name="install"></a>
 ## Install